plotly/dash-slicer/README.md

-# dash-3d-viewer
+# dash_slicer

-A tool to make it easy to build slice-views on 3D image data, in Dash apps.
+A volume slicer for Dash

 The API is currently a WIP.